-Filaggrin mutations up risk of irritant contact dermatitisOctober 14th, 2012 in Diseases, Conditions, Syndromes /
+Filaggrin mutations up risk of irritant contact dermatitisOctober 14, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Both atopic dermatitis (AD) and loss-of-function mutations in the filaggrin gene (FLG) are independently associated with an increased risk of developing chronic irritant contact dermatitis (ICD), with people having both mutations at about a five-fold higher risk, according to research published online Oct.
 5 in the British Journal of Dermatology.